d-smith/flink-kpl/readme.md

 ### Flink App

 The Flink app was able to operate successfully on the stream regardless of the data thrown at it.
-Even with the producer running with a large buffer delay and packing multple records in the app continued to process the stream data with no problems.
+Even with the producer running with a large buffer delay and packing multiple records in the app continued to process the stream data with no problems.

 ```